 Since you possess the GG or GA variant of the COMT gene, you have enhanced pain tolerance, meaning that you tend to experience less pain.
 To increase your pain tolerance even further, there are several strategies that you can use such as practicing deep breathing and changing negative thoughts to positive thoughts when you are undergoing pain.
 For example, if you are out running, try to shift your focus away from the discomfort you may be feeling in your muscles, and focus on how the running is positively impacting your health.
 Exercising more often to build tolerance to discomfort can also help to decrease pain perception during physical activity.
-Be sure not to exercise through pain as this may cause injury.
+Be sure not to exercise through pain as this may cause of Applied Physiology (1985), 2010;109;564-573.